Eurocentres: Third Expansion Period: 2001–2018

 2002: There are now two Eurocentres schools in Canada, and further partnerships develop with schools in Malta, Australia and Spain.

 2005: There are now two Eurocentres schools across Australia and a centre opens in Auckland, New Zealand.

 2006: Cape Town, South Africa, opens its own center.

 2007: A new school for teaching German opens in Berlin.

 2008: The Eurocentres school network in Australia is completed with the opening of Eurocentres Sydney.
-Today: Eurocentres remains an internationally recognised organisation, with a network of schools, agencies and offices dedicated to maintaining global dialogues across cultures.

-2018: All Eurocentres' English and French activities, including schools in the UK, France, a franchise network, and teaching provisions across the world have been acquired by German firm mvc Education & Career group.
-CEO and owner Stefan Menden sees Eurocentres as a "synergy" with the company's current portfolio.
-"Our experience lies in professional development/career services which combine very well with Eurocentres' strategy to teach 21st-century skills," he said.
+2018: All Eurocentres' English and French activities, including schools in the UK, France, a franchise network, and teaching provisions across the world have been acquired by German firm Education & Career group. he said.

+Acquisition and Rebrand

+Following a period of financial difficult exacerbated by the global pandemic of 2020, Eurocentres was acquired by Bayswater Education.
+Eurocentres London was merged with Bayswater's London premises.
+Centres in Brighton, Bournemouth, Cambridge, Paris and Cape Town were also rescued.
+Eurocentres Cambridge closed in March 2023.
+All remaining Eurocentres schools now trade under the Bayswater brand name.